Models with Modular Data Pipelines#

 A key principle of sensAI’s vector models is that data pipelines

-can be strongly associated with a model.
-This is critically important of several heterogeneous models shall be applied to the same use case.
+• can be strongly associated with a model.
+This is critically important if several heterogeneous models shall be applied to the same use case.
 Typically, every model has different requirements regarding the data it can process and the representation it requires to process it optimally.

 An input pipeline typically serves the purpose of answering the following questions: